Loyola University Chicago

 The Kolvenbach Award winner shows distinction in each of the following areas.

-• Commitment to engaged learning: Demonstrates a commitment to engaged learning by actively facilitating learning opportunities for Loyola students that bring real world examples and applications into the classroom (e.g. through case examples, guest speakers, service projects, research opportunities, community presentations, etc.).
+- Engaged learning: Actively facilitates learning opportunities for Loyola students that bring real world examples and applications into the classroom (e.g. through case examples, guest speakers, service projects, research opportunities, community presentations, etc.).

-• Outreach beyond the classroom: Encourages and facilitates partnerships with individuals and groups outside the classroom while uplifting those partnerships as inherently valuable, reciprocal, and mutually beneficial.
+- Outreach beyond the classroom: Facilitates student engagement with community partners that respects and uplifts those partnerships as inherently valuable, reciprocal, and mutually beneficial.

-• Facilitating action on behalf of others: Motivates and inspires students in perceiving, thinking, judging, choosing, and acting for the rights of those who are disadvantaged or oppressed.
+- Justice orientation: Motivates and inspires students in critical thinking, empathy and action for the rights, opportunities, and inherent humanity of those who are disadvantaged or oppressed.

 Named for Alice Bourke Hayes, whose career at Loyola University Chicago spanned 27 years, the Alice B. Hayes Award for Advising and Mentoring recognizes faculty who demonstrate a commitment to advising and mentoring students in- and outside the classroom.
 Exemplary faculty are involved in helping students discover their passions and develop a dedication to life-long learning, as well as guiding students' intellectual, personal, social, and spiritual growth.